ryze BY SECTOR

 Our validation tools help you spot any inaccuracies or inconsistencies, and keep you right with CDISC validation.

 Is your data in good shape?
-Is it CDISC compliant?
-Formedix carries out systematic checks throughout the design and build process, so you now don’t need to worry about CDISC compliance!
+Is it CDISC compliant? ryze carries out systematic checks throughout the design and build process, so you now don’t need to worry about CDISC compliance!

 One thing we do is compare what you’re supposed to have against the files you’ve got.
 This could mean comparing studies against specifications, or against your organizational standards.
 That way you get to see any differences before approving your study designs.

-If you’re working with a CRO, you can check what you get back from them too.
-Formedix eCRF software shows how your form designs will look in your EDC system.
+If you’re working with a CRO, you can check what you get back from them too. ryze eCRF software shows how your form designs will look in your EDC system.
 Like a preview.
 So you can compare this with the EDC datasets your CRO passes on, to see if they match up.

-What about complying with CDISC standards?
-Our platform is built on CDISC templates, so you’re forced to align with relevant industry standards – including current and previous versions of CDISC SDTM, CDISC ADaM, and CDISC SEND.
+What about complying with CDISC standards? ryze is built on CDISC templates, so you’re forced to align with relevant industry standards – including current and previous versions of CDISC SDTM, CDISC ADaM, and CDISC SEND.
 Even if a CRO does the work for you, use our CDISC validation tools to double check that your datasets comply with standards.

 Types of validation